Guinnessstache/OTBulkPayout/README.md

 ```
 cd OTBulkPayout/
 ```
 4: Edit the bulkpayout.sh script to add in your ERC725 ID for the node you are on.
-Replace 0xCHANGEMETOYOURerc725ID with your ERC725 ID
+Replace ReplaceNodeID with your ERC725 ID
 ```
 sudo nano bulkpayout.sh
 ```